 Directed by Sidney Franklin, The Good Earth (1937) is on right now as Turner Classic Movies’ first film presentation of an evening dedicated to two-time Academy Award winner Luise Rainer, who turns 101 today, Jan.
 12.

-The Good Earth is notable as one of the most expensive Hollywood productions of the 1930s ($2.8m) and the only film to carry Irving G. Thalberg’s name – in a dedication at the beginning of the film.
+The Good Earth is notable as one of the most expensive Hollywood productions of the 1930s ($2.8 million) and the only film to carry Irving G. Thalberg’s name – in a dedication at the beginning of the film.
 Initially as MGM’s second-in-command and later as the head of one of the studio’s producing units, Thalberg was responsible for dozens of the studio’s films from the mid-1920s to his death in 1936.

 The Good Earth will be followed by a rerun of Luise Rainer – Live From the TCM Classic Film Festival, shown earlier this evening.
 Rainer was interviewed by Robert Osborne at last year’s TCM Classic Film Festival held in Hollywood.
 During the course of the 30-minute interview, Rainer reminisces about her life and career.

 Next is Robert Z. Leonard’s The Great Ziegfeld (1936), which earned Rainer her first Academy Award.
 (The second was for The Good Earth.)
 An MGM release all the way, The Great Ziegfeld boasts superb production values, elaborate musical numbers, a very long running time (about three hours), and screen and stage stars such as Rainer, William Powell, Myrna Loy, Fanny Brice, Frank Morgan, Ray Bolger, and Reginald Owen – in addition to future star Dennis Morgan.